hantablack9/IIT-Roorkee-Hackathon/README.md

 - Identify drivers of energy consumption
 - Recommend options for reducing consumption and optimizing utilization
 - Build a Machine Learning model for predicting energy consumption

+To solve this problem, we have made use of domain knowedge related to thermophysical properties of air, psychrometric charts, and earth science knowledge.
+From our analysis, it was clear to us that the building was situated in the Northern Hemisphere, with high levels of winter preciptation and dry summers.
+Based the geography of the building, we have also provided recommendations for reducing consumption, retrofitting measures and ppassive heating and humidification options.
+We have suggested these options based on sound architectural and thermodynamic systems principles.